Want to just get started? Click here to sign up for Shopify and transfer your website to Shopify today.

 Even if you’re not moving from WooCommerce, you can import your products and customers from a CSV file.
 (You can’t import your order history unless you have Shopify Plus.
 More on that below.)

 To import your products to your new Shopify store, you’ll go to Products in the admin panel.
-Near the top there’s a small text link that says Import.
+Near the top, there’s a small text link that says Import.
 There’s a sample CSV — format yours like the sample.
-Here’s the Shopify walk through of this process.

 The process for importing customers is similar.
 Format your CSV per the guidelines, then navigate to Customers from the admin panel, then Import customers.

 Another option is to use a migration app from the Shopify App Store.
 Here’s one called Cart2Cart.
 Price is based on how many products you want to import.

 Shopify also has the option to hire a store expert through its Services Marketplace to help with the transfer.

 Transferring your store with Shopify Plus